gravity182/homeserver/Installation.md

 ## Folder Structure

-Here's an overview of a folder structure that this chart uses by default.
+Here's an overview of a folder structure that this chart dictates by default, but you're free to change the paths as you like.
 The necessary paths are already set in `values.template.yaml`:
 ```text
 data
 ├── torrents